 - Become a course creator and sell your courses on udemy or skillshare

 - Sell printables on Etsy

 To travel the world is one of the greatest privileges of the 21st Century.

 Other than being able to explore distant lands, experience different cultures, climates, foods and meet amazing people along the way, travel & tourism has also opened up developing countries and stimulated economies that would otherwise have struggled.

-It’s incredibly sad to see, just here in Phuket, how much of the local economy the pandemic has decimated.
+It was incredibly sad to see, just here in Phuket, how much of the local economy the pandemic decimated.
 People from all over Thailand come to work in a busy tourist destination like Phuket, sending money home to their families in the poorer farming communities.

-If you have the chance to travel, to explore the world and to have a positive impact on the local economy in any way you can, take it!
+If you have the chance to travel and to explore the world while having a positive impact on the local economy in any way you can, take it!

 If by chance you’re a travel blogger, influencer, or writer and are telling the stories/shining a light on these countries then I commend and applaud your efforts.